-- c) Tissues and / or cells are stored in controlled, monitored and recorded conditions that maintain tissue and / or cell integrity. - PFE4 Systems are in place to protect the quality and integrity of tissues and / or cells during transport and delivery to its destination. - b) There are procedures for the transport of tissues and / or cells which reflect identified risks associated with transport. - c) There is a system to ensure that traceability of tissues and / or cells is maintained during transport. - d) Records are kept of transportation and delivery. - e) Tissues and / or cells are packaged and transported in a manner and under conditions that minimise the risk of contamination and ensure their safety and quality. - f) There are third party agreements with courier or transport companies to ensure that any specific transport conditions required are maintained. - g) Critical transport conditions required to maintain the properties of tissue and / or cells are defined and documented. - h) Packaging and containers used for transportation are validated to ensure they are fit for purpose. - i) Primary packaging containing tissues and / or cells is labelled with the information required by Directions. - j) Shipping packaging containing tissues and / or cells is labelled with the information required by Directions. - PFE5 Equipment is appropriate for use, maintained, quality assured, validated and where appropriate monitored. - a) Critical equipment and technical devices are identified, validated, regularly inspected and records are maintained. - b) Critical equipment is maintained and serviced in accordance with the manufacturer's instructions. - c) Equipment affecting critical processes and storage parameters is identified and monitored to detect malfunctions and defects and procedures are in place to take any corrective actions. - d) New and repaired equipment is validated before use and this is documented. - e) There are documented agreements with maintenance companies. - f) Cleaning, disinfection and sanitation of critical equipment is performed regularly and this is recorded.
+- c) Tissues and / or cells are stored in controlled, monitored and recorded conditions that maintain tissue and / or cell integrity. - d) There is a documented, specified maximum storage period for tissues and / or cells.

+PFE4 Systems are in place to protect the quality and integrity of tissues and / or cells during transport and delivery to its destination.

+- b) There are procedures for the transport of tissues and / or cells which reflect identified risks associated with transport. - c) There is a system to ensure that traceability of tissues and / or cells is maintained during transport. - d) Records are kept of transportation and delivery. - e) Tissues and / or cells are packaged and transported in a manner and under conditions that minimise the risk of contamination and ensure their safety and quality. - f) There are third party agreements with courier or transport companies to ensure that any specific transport conditions required are maintained. - g) Critical transport conditions required to maintain the properties of tissue and / or cells are defined and documented. - h) Packaging and containers used for transportation are validated to ensure they are fit for purpose. - i) Primary packaging containing tissues and / or cells is labelled with the information required by Directions. - j) Shipping packaging containing tissues and / or cells is labelled with the information required by Directions.

+PFE5 Equipment is appropriate for use, maintained, quality assured, validated and where appropriate monitored.

+- a) Critical equipment and technical devices are identified, validated, regularly inspected and records are maintained. - b) Critical equipment is maintained and serviced in accordance with the manufacturer's instructions. - c) Equipment affecting critical processes and storage parameters is identified and monitored to detect malfunctions and defects and procedures are in place to take any corrective actions.